navikt/hm-grunndata-register/README.md

 Login in to gcloud and run naisdevice in the background, authenticate to google docker repository:

 ```
+gcloud auth login (if you have not done it yet)
 gcloud auth configure-docker europe-north1-docker.pkg.dev
 ```